chagaz/SamSpecCoEN/README.md

 #### Outer cross-validation
-Once the optimal parameters have been determined by inner cross-validation, `python OuterCrossVal.py ../ACES ../outputs/U133A_combat_RFS/ ../outputs/U133A_combat_RFS/subtype_stratified/repeat0 regline -o 10 -k 5 -m 1000` runs the outer loop of 10-fold cross-validation on repeat0, using the REGLINE edge weights as features, and selecting at most 1000 features.
+Once the optimal parameters have been determined by inner cross-validation, `python OuterCrossVal.py ../ACES ../outputs/U133A_combat_RFS/ ../outputs/U133A_combat_RFS/subtype_stratified/repeat0 -t regline -o 10 -k 5 -m 1000` runs the outer loop of 10-fold cross-validation on repeat0, using the REGLINE edge weights as features, and selecting at most 1000 features.

 The `--nodes` option allows you to run the exact same algorithm on the exact same folds, but using the node weights (i.e. gene expression data) directly instead of the edge weights, for comparison purposes (the network type is required but won't be used).

+The `--cnodes` option allows you to run the exact same algorithm on the exact same folds, but using the node weights (i.e. gene expression data) directly instead of the edge weights, for comparison purposes (the network type is required but won't be used), and restricting the nodes used to the genes that are connected in the network.

 The `--sfan` option allows you to run sfan [Azencott et al., 2013] to select nodes, using the structure of the co-expression network, using an l2-regularized logistic regression on the values (normalize gene expression) of the selected nodes for final prediction.
 In this case ```${sfan_dir}``` points to the ```sfan/code``` folder that you can obtain from [sfan's github repository](https://github.com/chagaz/sfan).
-This will also run an l2-regularized logistic regression only on the nodes that are connected in the network (i.e. not using sfan at all).

-The `--enet` option allows you to run an elastic net (l1/l2 regularization).
-Currently, it uses scikit-learn's implementation, which has some issues.
-This should be re-implemented using [spams](http://spams-devel.gforge.inria.fr/) or [L1L2py](https://pypi.python.org/pypi/L1L2Py/1.0.5).
+The `--enet` option allows you to run an elastic net (l1/l2 regularization), using the python-glmnet package from [Civis Analytics](https://github.com/civisanalytics/python-glmnet).

 #### Structure of the outputs/results directory
 under `../outputs/U133A_combat_RFS/subtype_stratified/repeat<repeat_index>`: